AlfonChitoSalano/masterdetaildroid/README.md

 MVVM - for simplicity and easy to attach to unit testing

 # dependency used
-retrofit for rest call
+retrofit2 for rest call
-glide to loading image
+glide in fast loading of images
+recyclerview for new way of displaying list and memory management
+MutableLiveData for subscribing new data get from the rest

 # caching used
 built in external storage of android